 - Burner assemblies (for gas water heaters)

 The price you can get from scrap brass from a water heater will vary based on your location, the type of brass, and the purity of the brass.
-As of December 2017, brass prices varied between $1.50 and $2 per pound.
-You can find up to date brass scrap prices on sites like ScrapRegister.
+In 2018, brass prices were between about $1.38 and $1.50 per pound.
+You can find up-to-date brass scrap prices on sites like ScrapRegister.

 Learn more about scrap brass in our article: Scrap Brass Per Pound, Ounce, and Ton.